-The most common type of debt collection complaint is about continued attempts to collect a debt that the consumer reports is not owed.
-In many of these cases, the attempt to collect the debt is not itself the problem; rather, consumers assert that the calculation of the amount of underlying debt is inaccurate or unfair.
-In other cases, the consumer complains about the furnishing of information to credit reporting agencies.
-These complaints, which are often consistent with complaints consumers submit to the Bureau about credit reporting, suggest that consumers frequently only learn about debt collection accounts when they check their credit reports.
+As the table illustrates, the most common type of debt collection complaint is about continued attempts to collect a debt that is not owed.
+In many of these cases, the attempt to collect the debt is not itself the problem; rather, consumers argue that the calculation of the underlying debt is inaccurate or unfair.
+In other cases, the consumer's complaint centers on the credit reporting of the debt.
+These complaints, which are often mirrored by credit reporting complaints submitted to the Bureau, indicate that consumers frequently only learn about debt collection accounts when they check their credit reports.